Fiat Lux Fit Philosophy

 We offer labrets in multiple gauges and lengths because comfort is not a compromise — it’s a form of care.
 Whether you’re freshly pierced, stretching with intention, or simply seeking a piece that sits like a second skin, we’re here to guide you toward the size that feels right.
 Not just physically, but emotionally.

-We honor the architecture of your anatomy, the story of your piercing, and the rebellion of choosing adornment that means something.
+We honor the architecture of your anatomy, the story of your piercing, and the essence of choosing adornment that means something.

 Need help choosing?
 Reach out.
 Book an appointment with one of our piercers.